grierson/grierson/productivity/learning.md

 Some basic techniques on how to learn more effectively

-## Mindset
+## Focus

-> “Whether you think you can, or you think you can't--you're right.”
-> ― Henry Ford

-- Avoid negative thoughts

-  - If you think you can't do it how are you ever going to learn

-- Feed good

-  - Be curious about topic
+- Get into the zone / Flow state
+  - Fully focused on the task
+  - Preemptively remove distractions (Phones)
-  - Enjoy learning (Change environment, remove distractions)
+- Enjoy the process
+  - What would this look like if it were fun?
+  - Change environment, Turn it into a challenge
+  - Do more of what matters to me
-  - Enjoy the process (Lot's of work is bad/wrong but you learn from it)
+  - Lot's of your work will bad but you learn from your mistakes so just enjoy
+- Be Invested

+  - Set goals and view progress
+  - Get feedback on your work
+  - Know Why you are learning

 - References
-  - Freedom [^FLOW]
+  - Flow [^FLOW]
+  - Focus [^USY]
-  - Curious [^MWE]
+  - Curious | Connection | Confidence [^MWE]
-  - Stay true to yourself [^TAOL]
-  - Mindset + Motivation [^LJK]
-  - Believe + Enjoy + Self Talk [^TCM]
+  - BEST Believe + Enjoy + Self Talk [^TCM]
   - Enjoy the process [^TPSG]
-  - See [^GBAA]

 ## Goal

+- Set a vision of what you want to be? / What word encompasses that vision?
 - Prioritize what you learn
-  - 80/20 rule - Small subset will get you 80% of the way
+  - 80/20 rule - 80% of outcome come fro 20% of causes - Find that 20%
-  - Gaps in knowledge
-  - What your likely to encounter
+  - What your likely to encounter?
+(Asking for taxi in Spanish not grammar)
-  - What do I need to memorize
+  - What do I need to memorize?
-- Set a vision of what you want to be
-- Priming (Get a gist of what you want to learning first)
-- Questions you should ask
-  - Why is it useful?
-  - How can I use this?
-  - How does compare with other solutions?
+  - Prioritize gaps in knowledge
-  - What one thing can I do such that by doing it, makes everything else easier or unnecessary?
+  - What one thing can I do such that by doing it, makes everything else easier or unnecessary? [^TOQTAY]
-- Ask experts
+  - Ask experts in that field
     - What the most important skills to learn?
     - What is the biggest waste of time?
+    - Quiz them on their thought process?
+(Why did you do this?)
+- Questions you should ask
+  - What's the problem?
+  - Why is this solution useful?
+  - How can I use this to solve my problem?
+  - How does this compare with other solutions?

 * References
   - Metalearning map [^USY]
+  - See [^GBAA]
   - Feel the fundamentals [^TAOL]
   - Find the root cause [^PRD]
+  - Primary focus [^TFHC]
   - Your one word [^YOW]
-  - What one thing can I do such that by doing it, makes everything else easier or unnecessary? [^TOQTAY]
-  - Primary focus [^TFHC]
-  - Remove roadblocks + Simplify the game [^CTSP]
-  - Do It + Get Good feedback [^GBAA]
+  - The one question [^TOQTAY]

-## Learning resources
+## Study

+- Priming

+  - Get a gist of what you want to learning first

 - Use books, blogs, videos, podcasts